Dan Llywelyn Hall: Campaigning

+In 2023, he prominently supported a campaign to save the ancestral home of Welsh leader Owain Glyndŵr, a castle named Sycharth in Montgomeryshire.
+Owain was the last holder of the title Prince of Wales to be born in Wales.

 Public collections

 The Royal Collection with The Last Tommy (Harry Patch), and The Last Volunteer (Henry Allingham), both veterans of WW1.

 MoMA Wales acquired Fan-Hir for its permanent collection in 2005.

 The National Library of Wales has 25 items by or related to Hall.

-The Contemporary Art Society of Wales has an oil painting of Hall's, The Wreckage of Carnedd Llewellyn.
+The Contemporary Art Society for Wales has an oil painting by Hall, The Wreckage of Carnedd Llewellyn.